Frozenlock/reagent-keybindings/README.md

 # reagent-keybindings

-Easy keybindings for your Reagent application.
+Easy key bindings for your Reagent application.

-You might have a sweet menus, but power users will want keybindings!
+You might have a sweet menus, but power users will want keyboard shortcuts!

 ## Install
 Add this to your project dependencies: